Chapel Hill, North Carolina: Great Depression

+Civil rights era

+In 1960, a group of Black students from Lincoln High School, called the Chapel Hill Nine, participated a sit-in at Colonial Drugstore to protest the store's refusal to serve dine-in black customers.

-In 1969, a year after the city fully integrated its schools, Chapel Hill elected Howard Lee as mayor.
+In 1969, a year after the town fully integrated its schools, Chapel Hill elected Howard Lee as mayor.
 It was the first majority-white municipality in the South to elect an African-American mayor.
 Serving from 1969 to 1975, Lee helped establish Chapel Hill Transit, the town's bus system, and the Mountains-to-Sea trail.

 Some 30 years later, in 2002, the state passed legislation to provide free service to all riders on local buses.
 The bus operations are funded through Chapel Hill and Carrboro town taxes, federal grants, and UNC student tuition.
 The change has resulted in a large increase in ridership, taking many cars off the roads.
 Several hybrid and articulated buses have been added recently.
 All buses carry GPS transmitters to report their location in real-time to a tracking web site.
 Buses can transport bicycles and have wheelchair lifts.

 In 1993, the town celebrated its bicentennial and founded the Chapel Hill Museum.
-This cultural community resource "exhibiting the character and characters of Chapel Hill, North Carolina" includes among its permanent exhibits Alexander Julian, History of the Chapel Hill Fire Department, Chapel Hill's 1914 Fire Truck, The James Taylor Story, Farmer/James Pottery, and The Paul Green Legacy.
+This cultural community resource "exhibiting the character and characters of Chapel Hill, North Carolina" included among its permanent exhibits Alexander Julian, History of the Chapel Hill Fire Department, Chapel Hill's 1914 Fire Truck, The James Taylor Story, Farmer/James Pottery, and The Paul Green Legacy.

 In addition to the Carolina Inn, the Beta Theta Pi Fraternity House, Chapel Hill Historic District, Chapel Hill Town Hall, Chapel of the Cross, Gimghoul Neighborhood Historic District, Alexander Hogan Plantation, Old Chapel Hill Cemetery, Old East, University of North Carolina, Playmakers Theatre, Rocky Ridge Farm Historic District, and West Chapel Hill Historic District are listed on the National Register of Historic Places.